mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 ## Can I serve Mealie on a subpath?

-No. Due to limitations from the JavaScript Framework, mealie doesn't support serving Mealie on a subpath.
+No. Due to limitations from the JavaScript Framework, Mealie doesn't support serving Mealie on a subpath.

 ## Can I install Mealie without docker?